 A name, which is a character string, for the community list.
-The string is a set of characters.

 Multinode.
 A numeric identifier for the rule that is being created.
 The identifier ranges from 1 through 4294967295.
 You can define multiple rules by creating multiple rule configuration nodes.